-That’s the conclusion Carolyn Childs, CEO of MyTravelResearch.com draws from the most recent Catalyst Sparkline poll of 1,000+ Australians conducted by automated survey platform Glow.
+That’s the conclusion, guest analyst, Carolyn Childs, CEO of MyTravelResearch.com draws from the most recent Catalyst Sparkline poll of 1,000+ Australians conducted by automated survey platform Glow.

 58% of Australians said that they would avoid businesses that allowed non-vaccinated people to enter, outnumbering those who won’t be deterred by such a policy by a factor of two to one (see Chart 1 below).
 But feelings run highest among Millennials and Parents with almost two thirds of each group saying they would be deterred.
 Childs noted ‘Millennials get a bad rap on many things, but as they increasingly enter peak parenting years, we are really seeing this generation focus on collective responsibility.’

 Chart 1.
 Likelihood to avoid businesses who allow the unvaccinated to enter

 Young women have been among the most vaccine hesitant groups and that too was reflected here.
 Although half (51%) of Gen Z females said they would avoid businesses in this category, this was well below other groups.
 In contrast, 62% of men in this age group would not visit.

 But whilst Australians were clear on avoiding the non-vaccinated, their desire to travel once borders open is undiminished.

 58% said that they were very or fairly likely to travel interstate when borders reopen (see Chart 2) with more than half saying they would travel internationally within 7 months of borders reopening.
 These numbers have changed little since Glow asked the same question in 2020 – if anything, absolute reluctance to travel may have fallen (20% said they were unlikely to travel interstate compared to 25% last year).

 Chart 2.
 Likelihood to travel Interstate once borders are removed